 FACT: Less than one-half of one percent of all injury crashes involves fire or submersion.
 Also, national research has shown you are 25 times more likely to be killed if you are ejected from the vehicle.

 Pennsylvania participates in the national Click It or Ticket campaign, where more than 600 municipal police departments and Pennsylvania State Police conduct enforcement during waves in May and November.

 If you are a driver or passenger under 18 years of age, you must buckle up.
 Children under 8 years old must be properly restrained.
 See our

 Child Passenger Safety Information Center to learn more.

 If you are a driver 18 or older and police pull you over for another violation, you'll receive a second ticket if you or your front-seat passengers aren't wearing seat belts.

-The seat belt usage rate was 84 percent in 2014.
+The seat belt usage rate was 88.5 percent in 2018.
 The trend has remained fairly steady for the past five years.
 Pennsylvania's rate is among the highest among states with secondary seat belt laws.
-National statistics show that for every 1 percent increase in seat belt usage, eight to 12 lives can be saved on the highways.
+National statistics show that for every 1 percent increase in seat belt usage, six to eight lives can be saved on the highways.